Mesabloo/hm-defense/README.md

 <img alt="screenshot1" height=200 src="https://lioxliu.files.wordpress.com/2012/09/20120904-182543.jpg"/>    <img alt="screenshot2" height=200 src="https://www.simonvideo.com/wp-content/uploads/2011/05/mzl.skpyknie.320x480-75.jpg"/>    <img alt="screenshot3" height=200 src="http://a2.mzstatic.com/us/r1000/107/Purple/01/eb/18/mzl.wqfmuwaf.jpg"/>

+## Additional notes

+- This repository holds a complete remake from scratch of the game.
+  However, while the original studio has been notified about it, this may be effectively illegal.
+  In such case, this repository will be either deleted or completely emptied.
+- No money will be accepted from this work.
+  This is all done on my free time and I do *not* want to earn money from this.
+  This repository is (and will always be) free for everybody to use.
+- Official assets will most likely not be redistributed in this repository.
+  For more information, see [here](./core/assets/README.md).

 ## Credits & license

 Credits go to the original authors of this game, We Made Entertainment.

-This code is licensed under the BSD 3-clause license.
+All the code is licensed under the BSD 3-clause license.
 Copyright © 2021 Ghilain Bergeron (Mesabloo).